 Question 9: Is PHP multiple or single inheritance?

-This is one of the more fancy-worded PHP interview questions, but don’t let it fool you – the answer is actually pretty simple.
+This is one of the more fancy-worded PHP interview questions, but don’t let it fool you – the answer is pretty simple.

 In PHP, you can only extend a class form another singular class – this means that PHP is of single inheritance.